AU-Biocommons/genome-annotation/terraform-nectar/README.md

 **Next Steps**:
 10) Login to new VM using the ssh keypair defined by `key_pair` (in the VM definition) as the default user defined by the OS image (e.g. `ubuntu`).
-11) Ensure new hostnames with local IP addresses appear in the Ansible inventory (`ansible/playbooks/hosts`) as needed.
+11) Ensure the new A record hostnames appear in the Ansible inventory (`ansible/playbooks/hosts`).
+In the case of Apollo clients the hostname will be of the form `apollo-XXX.genome.edu.au`.
+An internally resolvable (via /etc/hosts) entry can also be provided, with for example `ansible_host=apollo-XXX`.
 12) Proceed with configuration using Ansible playbooks (see `ansible/playbooks/README.md`).

 ## State and secrets
 - Do not commit state files.
 Use a remote backend or keep local state outside Git.
 - Do not commit credentials or tokens.
-Provide them via environment variables (`openrc.sh`) or your chosen secrets manager.
+Provide them via environment variables (`apollo-openrc.sh`) or your chosen secrets manager.
 - Non-secret variables (including security groups and VM definitions) are versioned in Git by design.